sysmulch/portfolio_old/docs/software-documentation/escriptorium-install-debian-fqdn.md

 In this guide, `escriptorium.example.com` is used as the FQDN for the eScriptorium site.
 As you go through this guide, replace this domain name with your own domain name.

 1. Access the DNS records of your domain name.
-2. Add an A record for `escriptorium` that points to the IPv4 address of the server where you plan to install eScriptorium.
+2. Add an A record for `escriptorium` (or any other string) that points to the IPv4 address of the server where you plan to install eScriptorium.

 > [!TIP]
 > If you don't have access to the DNS records of your domain name, ask your domain administrator to create a subdomain record to point to the IPv4 address of your server.